Japan declares state of emergency for Tokyo area as COVID-19 cases surge

-TOKYO (Reuters) - Japan declared a limited state of emergency in the capital, Tokyo, and three neighbouring prefectures on Thursday to stem the spread of the coronavirus, hoping that less-stringent curbs than imposed earlier will this time stamp out infections.
+TOKYO (Reuters) -Japan declared a limited state of emergency in the capital, Tokyo, and three neighbouring prefectures on Thursday to stem the spread of the coronavirus, resisting calls from some medics for wider curbs due to the economic damage they would cause.

 The curbs are narrower in scope than those imposed in April under an emergency that ran to late May.
 At that time, the curbs were nationwide and schools and non-essential businesses were mostly shuttered.
 This time, schools are not being closed.